Skip to main content Skip to footer

 - the person is accompanying/joining or has already joined the EEA national in the UK and continues to be dependent upon him or to be a member of his household.

-Students are only allowed to bring their partner and/or children to the UK.
+Students were only allowed to bring their partner and/or children to the UK.

-Unmarried or same sex partners are considered to be “extended family members” for the purpose of the EEA regulations.
-Rather than having to demonstrate dependence, these individuals must show that they have formed a “durable relationship” with their EEA national partner.
-This is usually satisfied by showing that you have lived together for at least 2 years.
-This period can be less if, for example, you have a child together.
+Unmarried or same sex partners were considered to be “extended family members” for the purpose of the EEA regulations.
+Rather than having to demonstrate dependence, these individuals had to show they had formed a “durable relationship” with their EEA national partner.
+This was usually satisfied by showing they had lived together for at least 2 years.
+This period could be less if, for example, they had a child together.

-A non-EEA national may also qualify for a derivative right of residence as the:
+A non-EEA national could also have qualifed for a derivative right of residence as the:

 - primary carer of a British citizen child or dependent adult, where requiring the primary carer to leave the UK would force that British citizen to leave the EEA (‘Zambrano’ cases);